-The Museum is a private not-for-profit organization and, as such, its deposits and investments are not subject to collateralization and categorization disclosures as required by U.S. generally accepted accounting principles related to governmental entities.
-At December 31, 2013, the Museum's investments are comprised of the following:
+MHS is a private not-for-profit organization and, as such, its deposits and investments are not subject to collateralization and categorization disclosures as required by U.S. generally accepted accounting principles related to governmental entities.
+At December 31, 2019, MHS' investments are comprised of the following: